-Objective 11.2 Projected Title IIIB Update Start and Funded Status Sourcewise will improve the quality of telephone End Dates PD or C 4 communications through the deployment of Voice Over Internet ⊠2020-2021 ☐ Yes Protocol (VOIP) technology.
-Sourcewise staff will utilize state-of- the-art phone technologies that offer features such as instant □ 2021-2022 ⊠ No messaging, electronic voice mail, electronic conference calling, voice mail logs, and playbacks on computers.
-Additionally, Sourcewise □ 2022-2023 will create a consumer-friendly Automated Call Distribution □2023-2024 (ACD) network for all incoming consumer calls.
-The goal is to offer virtual direction to the correct person through a clear phone greeting navigational system.
-(Refer Section 8-all)
+Objective 11.2 Projected Start and Title IIIB Funded Update Status5 Sourcewise will continue to improve the ability to provide support End Dates PD or C4 Status and access to services for the community by updating our call center.
+By leveraging the use of new technology, updates to our call ⊠2020-2021 ☐ Yes center will enable us to scale resources in unforeseen emergencies, health concerns and natural disasters. ⊠ 2021-2022 ⊠ No Additionally, Sourcewise will create a consumer-friendly ⊠ 2022-2023 Automated Call Distribution (ACD) network for all incoming consumer calls.
+The goal is to offer virtual direction to the correct ⊠2023-2024 person through a clear phone greeting navigational system.
+(Refer Section 8-all) (Reference to Priorities TBD)